zargovv/discore.js/README.md

 Triggers are placed in `.\triggers\`(**triggersFolder** option).
 Runs on any message if it is not a command and receives message as first argument.
-For instance creating `.\triggers\Main\filter.js` will be a monitor `filter` in the `Main` category.
+For instance creating `.\triggers\Main\xp.js` will be a trigger `xp` in the `Main` category.
 Subcategories are also allowed and gonna be a second and more folder levels.

 Their structure (options argument defined with default configuration):